jtebert/document-everything/_docs/linux/chrome-os.md

 ## Fixing `apt-get` failure

 I started getting a segfault when I try to run any `apt` or `apt-get` commands in crouton on my Chromebook.
 So I couldn't update or install.
-[This Github issue comment](https://github.com/dnschneid/crouton/issues/2688#issuecomment-378670878) provided a workaround.
+[This GitHub issue comment](https://github.com/dnschneid/crouton/issues/2688#issuecomment-378670878) provided a workaround.
 It's not pretty, but it works.
 Basically, you manually download and re-install `apt`, then update and install dependencies.